Rangers vs. Cardinals Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Martin Perez (6-1) for his 12th start of the season.
+- Dane Dunning (4-1) will take to the mound for the Rangers and make his sixth start of the season.

-- He has started 11 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in four of them.
+- He has started five games this season, earning a quality start (6 or more IP, 3 or fewer ER) in two of them.

-- In 11 starts this season, Perez has lasted five or more innings nine times, with an average of 5.5 innings per appearance.
+- Dunning has five starts in a row of five innings or more.

 |Opponent